 The Pro 3 also brings a host of new sensors, improvements to its standout secondary display, a larger screen, an overall thinner and lighter watch body, and other useful changes that make using the watch daily much more enjoyable.
-All of these benefits come before the TicWatch Pro 3's impending update to the fall Wear OS update.
+All of these benefits were improved on when the TicWatch Pro 3 finally got its major Wear OS update this spring.

 Big changes, smaller package

 Bottom Line: The TicWatch Pro 3 is the first device running the Qualcomm Snapdragon 4100 processor and it provides a much-needed performance boost.
 Not only is the device significantly faster, but it also is thinner and lighter.
 The Pro 3 brings improvements in nearly every category you could want — health, performance, display technology, and wearability.
 Outside of missing an ECG sensor and now that it has received its major Wear OS update, the TicWatch Pro 3 ticks all of the boxes.